Develop MVP: Introduction

 A product mockup enables you to develop a part of your future product’s functionality.
 With the product-mockup approach, you have several options to choose from when creating your MVP.

 As the name suggests, this approach includes focusing on core functionality.
 So that your users understand what the product is meant for.
-In this approach, you need to build the MVP to fulfill the user’s core requirement at least by 80%.
+In this approach, you must build the MVP to fulfill the user’s core requirement by at least 80%.

 Minimum Lovable Product or MLP focuses on user delight with the minimum viable product.
 Unlike building a “viable” product, “lovable” replaces it for a memorable experience for its first-time users.
 The idea of the MLP is to enhance a product’s basic set of features.